mantczak/rnaqua/README.md

 1. A single 3D structure-based analysis.
   - A comprehensive validation of the input RNA 3D structure(s) to report all PDB format inconsistencies (*PDB-VALIDATION*).
   - A computation of an overall clash score (*CLASH-SCORE*), i.e., number of bad overlaps per 1000 atoms, provided by [MolProbity][molprobity].
+  - A computation of nucleic acids-oriented MolProbity scores (*MOLPROBITY-SCORES*).
   - A sequence-based analysis allowing to investigate a sequence of RNA 3D structure(s) (*SEQUENCE*) or a set of incontinuous RNA 3D substructures specified by the user (*FRAGMENT*).
   - An extraction (*ORIGINAL-3D*) and unification (*RENUMERATED-3D*) of RNA 3D structure(s) useful during analysis of input RNA 3D models or a set of incontinuous 3D substructures differing in sequence, distribution of chains, and numbering of residues.